maxime-tremblay/maxime-tremblay.github.io/aboutme.md

 subtitle: You can ask me anything!
 ---

-My name is Maxime Tremblay, I'm a very passionate Oracle APEX developer.
+My name is **Maxime Tremblay** and I'm a very passionate Oracle APEX developer.
 I've been working with APEX since 2008, handling multiple APEX applications for various companies.

-I have always enjoyed helping other people and when [apex.world](https://apex.world){:target="_blank"} was created I started to help other people on Slack.
-Since then, I have answered more than 1000 questions.
+I have always enjoyed helping other people and when [apex.world](https://apex.world){:target="_blank"} was created, I started helping other developers on Slack.
+Since then I have answered more than 1000 questions.
 Because I like it so much, I decided to create a service, [askMax](https://askMax.solutions){:target="_blank"}, where I could provide professional APEX support, training and coaching.

 ### My History